thnxdev/happy/README.md

 This method will return the metadata map associated with the inbound request, or `nil`.

+### Middleware

-A handy pattern is to create a wrapping `http.Handler` that injects the options into the inbound request context like so:
+A handy pattern is to create a wrapping `http.Handler` that injects options into the inbound request context like so:

 ```go